360 XOCHI QUETZAL: Free Artist Residency in Central Mexico.

 The 360 XOCHI QUETZAL Artist and Writer's Residency Program is located in Chapala, Jalisco, Mexico on the shores of the largest lake in the country where the perfect year-round climate and stunning lake and mountain views have long established the region as an international artist mecca.
-The main residency space is in a shared hacienda style home with 4 individual bedroom/bathroom/work spaces and shared living/dining/patio space.
-We also have one live/work space which has a private kitchen, living room, bedroom and full bathroom and is geared towards musicians and performance artists.
 Residents will be inspired by the natural beauty, history and culture of this special part of central Mexico.
 Chapala is located 25 minutes from Guadalajara International Airport and 45 minutes from Guadalajara, one of the largest cities in Mexico boasting abundant cultural resources: museums, galleries, theatre and artist supplies.
 Xochi Quetzal is the Aztec goddess of creativity and fertility and protector of artisans.
 She is sure to inspire you during your stay!

 MISSION: Our aim is to support artists, writers and musicians who would benefit from having uninterrupted time to devote to their creativity.
-By providing free housing and a generous food allowance, we hope that our residents can make artistic progress without the stress and distractions of daily life.
+By providing free housing and five gourmet meals a week, we hope that our residents can make artistic progress without the stress and distractions of daily life.*

-CRITERIA: National and international visual artists, photographers, writers, playwrights, new media makers and musicians over the age of 23 are welcome to apply.
+CRITERIA: National and international visual artists, photographers, writers, playwrights, new media makers and musicians over the age of 23 are welcome to apply for the competitive residency.
 We base our selections on artists who demonstrate artistic accomplishment, submit a well-conceived residency project, indicate that this residency will make a significant impact and provide evidence of the self-reliance required for a residency in the developing world.
-One of the live/work spaces is earmarked for a writer and one for an emerging artist.
 Two-person collaborative teams are also encouraged to apply.

 Alice Fogel, Juror for Writers and Musicians